-This town has a real mix of local life and touristy areas.
+This town is one of the best places to visit in Northern Cyprus and has a real mix of local life and touristy areas.
 The main streets are lined with cafes, shops and kebab houses.
 We had some of the best börek (Turkish pastry dish filled with meat or cheese.)
 Narrow lanes wind down the hill to the harbour where the more touristy restaurants sit.
 The waterfront makes a great place for a stroll and ends at Girne castle which is also worth a visit.
 We had our heart set on seafood so ate at one of the restaurants surrounding the harbour.
 The food was good but overpriced.

 This is a gorgeous little town to wander in.
 We were very fortunate to be there in February when the weather was pleasant but there were very few other tourists around.
 Famagusta has many sights and ruins to see as you walk through the walled old town.
 Our favourite was the Lala Mustafa Paşa Mosque which was originally a church which has had the spires knocked down and minarets added.

 The North East of Cyprus is a great area to explore.
 The area here is much more beautiful away from the large hotels and resorts further down the coast.
 Because we were there during winter we didn't explore any of the beaches but heard that this area has some lovely, secluded spots to enjoy the sea and sand.
 We did make the drive up to Kantara Castle and enjoyed the magnificent views of the island.
 There were only two other visitors there so we were able to spend plenty of time with the castle to ourselves.
 Entrance was 7TL.